-RACHEL GREENLEY is a Pacific Northwest writer published in the New England Review, The New York Times, Orion Magazine, River Teeth, Hobart, and The Baltimore Review, among others.
+RACHEL GREENLEY is a Pacific Northwest writer published in the New England Review, The New York Times, Orion Magazine, River Teeth, Longreads, and Passages North, among others.
+She has a forthcoming essay in Ploughshares.
 She earned her MFA from Bennington Writing Seminars in 2023.
 She has been supported by the Bread Loaf Environmental Conference and the Prospect Street Writers House.

 Her essay, “Here in Umatilla,” was nominated for the John Burroughs Award and was selected as a Notable Essay in the 2025 edition of The Best American Essays, guest edited by Jia Tolentino.
 Her essay, “The Atomic Disease,” was selected as Longreads Top Essay of the Week.

-A recovering corporate worker, Rachel is now a writer at a university.
+A recovering corporate worker, Greenley now writes for a university from a cabin in the woods.

 Selected Writing